InnovativeStudios/SOG/SOGFramework/core/hostage/README.md

 ## Usage:
 1. _Set up the hostage task_
 2. _Place down the hostage unit(s)_
+3. _Place down the shooter unit(s) (Optional)_
-3. _Place down an area marker that marks the extraction zone, also give it a unique name_
+4. _Place down an area marker that marks the extraction zone, also give it a unique name_
-4. _Call the `SOG_hostage_fnc_makeHostage` function in the hostages' init field that links the unit to the hostage task_
+5. _Call the `SOG_hostage_fnc_makeHostage` function in the hostages' init field that links the unit to the hostage task_

 ```
 Arguments: